 Cats eating low-quality food are missing a lot of key ingredients that keep them — and their coat — healthy.
 This includes omega-3 and omega-6 fatty acids, along with taurine.
 Taurine is an amino acid that cats require to stay healthy but don't produce themselves.
 This must be in any cat food your kitty consumes.

-Your cat might also start shedding more if they are allergic to their food.
+Your cat might also start shedding more if it is allergic to its food.
 Most cat food allergies come from carbohydrates.
-Cheaper cat food will replace healthy ingredients with carbs and other "fillers" like cornmeal.
-If you notice a lot of this in your cat's food, try changing to a brand with more protein and less nutritionless fillers.
+Cheaper cat food will replace healthy ingredients with carbohydrates and other "fillers" like cornmeal.
+If you notice a lot of this in your cat's food, try changing to a brand with more protein and fewer nutritionless fillers.

 Use Fatty Acids in Their Diet

-If your cat is struggling from a condition and its side effects, you might want to try giving your cat a stronger dose every eight hours.
-This would be 0.50 mg of CBD per 1 pound of bodyweight.
+If your cat struggles with a condition and its side effects, you might want to try giving it a more potent dose every eight hours.
+This would be 0.50 mg of CBD per 1 pound of body weight.
 Now the 10-pound cat would get 5 mg of CBD.

 RELATED: CBD Dosage Guide for Dogs & Cats